blackberry-garance/flowershow-app/docs/list-component.md

 ## Behavior

 The List component:
-- Lists markdown files from the specified directory
 - Ignores `README.md` and `index.md` files
 - Is recursive (includes files in subdirectories)
 - Sorts by date if available, otherwise by title
-- Displays selected metadata fields based on the fields prop
-- Paginates results based on the pageSize prop
-- Displays each file's metadata according to the specified fields

 For a detailed guide including examples and step-by-step instructions, check out our [[how-to-create-content-catalogs|this blog post]].